-I posted a pic of our loquat tree on my Facebook page and was really surprised to learn how many have never tasted this juicy sweet fruit.
+I wish all of you could taste a freshly picked juicy loquat.
+It’s not a kumquat or even a distant relation… I posted a pic of our loquat tree on my Facebook page and was really surprised to learn how many have never tasted this juicy sweet fruit.

 Thin velvety skin embraces yellowy orange flesh that tastes like a cross between an apricot and a peach.

 Twelve cups seeded loquats.
 Leave the skins on but cut off the blossom end.
 Five to six cups of sugar.
 I used white sugar, but I’m sure you could play around with the amounts and use agave nectar or honey.
-I’m a cinnamon lover and added a couple tablespoons.
+Two tablespoons cinnamon.
 Loquats are slightly bland and really respond well to spices.
-Add enough water to cover the fruit.
+Pour over enough water to cover the fruit.
 Cover with a lid, quickly bring to a boil, and allow to boil for five minutes.

+Just started the cooking process.
 It was a real surprise to watch the cooked loquats turn a deep rich burgundy.

 Use an immersion blender to puree.

 Time to sleep in the crockpot all night and get nice and thick.